 (b) The discrepancies noticed on verification between the physical stocks and the bookrecords were not material.

-(c) According to the information and explanations given to us there are no materialdues except for the dues mentioned bellow of Income Tax Sales Tax Value Added TaxService Tax Goods and Service Tax Duty of Customs Duty of Excise which have not been deposited with the appropriate authorities onaccount of any dispute as at 31st March2020.
+(c) According to the information and explanations given to us there are no dues ofIncome-tax Duty of Customs Duty of Excise Value added tax and Goods and Services tax asat March 31 2021 which have not been deposited with the appropriate authorities onaccount of any dispute.

 viii.
 In our opinion and according to the information and explanations given to us thecompany has not

 xi.
 According to the information & explanation given to us the company has paidmanagerial remuneration as defined by the provisions of the section 197 read with scheduleV of the Companies Act 2013.